Livestreaming Commerce

 How big is the livestream commerce market?

-In 2021, China's livestream eCommerce market reached approximately 2.27 trillion yuan, up from 120 billion yuan in 2018, and is expected to grow to 4.9 trillion yuan by 2023.
+In 2021, China's livestream eCommerce market reached approximately US$352 billion, up from US$18.1 billion in 2018, and is expected to approach US$700 billion by 2023.
 Livestream eCommerce sales were around US$17 billion in the United States in 2022, with projections of reaching about US$55 billion by 2026.

 Why is livestream shopping popular in China?